drewtadams/944ms/README.md

  ![afm gate stop install](images/1000010229.jpeg)

- 11. attach the [sensor plug block off](https://www.thingiverse.com/thing:6618742) on the outside of where the sensor plug was removed using the same 4 screws
+ 11. attach the [sensor plug block off](https://www.thingiverse.com/thing:6618742) on the outside of where the sensor plug was removed

  ![afm sensor plug block off install](images/1000010254.jpeg)

->Note: sealing the sensor plug block off isn't necessary due to the use of a MAP sensor
+>Note: sealing the sensor plug block off isn't necessary due to the use of the MAP sensor

  12. put a thin bead of high-temp silicone along the top walls where the plastic cover sits and press the cover on